Like a Virgin (album): Commercial performance

 In the United States, Like a Virgin debuted at number 70 on the Billboard 200 on December 1, 1984.
 The following week, it climbed to number ten.
 The album reached the chart's first spot on February 9, 1985, where it spent three weeks.
 Madonna became the third female artist in the 1980s decade ―after Barbra Streisand and Kim Carnes― to score both a number one album and single, as the title track had reached the Hot 100's top spot two weeks prior.
 Fourteen weeks after its release, Like a Virgin had sold over 3.5 million copies.
 By July 1985, it had become the first album by a female to sell over five million copies in the United States.
 The record came in at the third spot on the Billboard 200 year-end chart for 1985.
 It was eventually certified ten times platinum (diamond) by the Recording Industry Association of America (RIAA), for shipment of ten million copies.
 After the advent of the Nielsen SoundScan era in 1991, the album sold a further 574,000 copies as of August 2010.
 Another 882,000 units were sold at the BMG Music Club, which are not counted by the Nielsen SoundScan.
 Along with True Blue (1986) and The Immaculate Collection (1990), Like a Virgin is one of Madonna's best-selling albums in the United States.

-In Canada, Like a Virgin debuted on the 78th spot of the RPM Albums Chart on November 10, 1984; it climbed up the chart and eventually reached the third spot on February 16, 1985.
+In Canada, Like a Virgin debuted at the 78th spot of the RPM Albums Chart on November 10, 1984; it climbed up the chart and eventually peaked at number three on February 16, 1985.
+The album spent a total of 32 consecutive weeks in the top 10, with nine of those weeks spent at number three.
 The album was present for a total of 74 weeks on the chart, and was certified diamond by the Canadian Recording Industry Association (CRIA), for shipment of one million copies.
 Like a Virgin reached the fifth position of RPMs 1985 year-end chart.
 750,000 copies were sold in Latin America as of June 1986.